movie-travel-code/cambly-course-blogs/blogs/ChineseCharacters.md

 This blog originated from my first cambly class, my English teacher, Stephan asks me "What are the differences between [**mandarin**](https://en.wikipedia.org/wiki/Mandarin_Chinese) with other dialects?".

-I have to admit that it is a complex and huge problem.
+I have to admit that it is a complex and huge question.
 As we can see from the picture below, mandarin occupies most of the area.
 The things I should emphasize that there are many different accents for mandarin.
 There may be great differences between these accents, for me, a native Chinese speaker, may not understand it.

 ![Chinese languages](../figures/blog1/Map of sinitic languages.png)